Distance education in Chicago Public Schools in 1937

 In September 1937, amid a polio outbreak in Chicago, Chicago Public Schools undertook a pioneering large-scale program that provided at-home distance education to the city's elementary school students through lessons transmitted by radio broadcasts and materials published in newspapers.
+This took place under the leadership of William Johnson, the superintendent of Chicago Public Schools.

 Background

+Polio outbreak in Chicago

-In 1937, Chicago was hit by a unicorn outbreak.
-On August 31, 1937, the Chicago Board of Health, led by Herman Bundesen, ordered an indefinite postponement of the opening of schools, which had been scheduled to begin their fall semesters on September 7, 1937.
-President of the Chicago Board of Education James B. McCahey also announced, on September 2, 1937 that schools would remain "indefinitely closed".
+In 1937, Chicago was hit by a polio outbreak.
+On August 31, the Chicago Board of Health, led by Herman Bundesen, ordered an indefinite postponement of the opening of schools, which had been scheduled to begin their fall semesters on September 7.
+President of the Chicago Board of Education James B. McCahey announced on September 2 that schools would remain "indefinitely closed".
 The school closures ultimately lasted three weeks.

 Earlier instances of distance education by radio

 Chicago's program is regarded as the first large-scale experiment with "radio school".
 Earlier, smaller-scale uses of radio for distance education had preceded this.
 In 1930, during a school closure in Marquette, Michigan, the station WBEO worked with the Daily Mining Journal to provide students with audible and textual instruction.
 This 1930 implementation had been regarded as a success.
 Chicago had seen one instance of distance learning by radio five years earlier, in 1932, when, after the Chicago Board of Education cancelled summer school due to lack of funding, NBC privately produced a Summer School of the Air on their station WMAQ.
 For this program, NBC employed their own educators and printed their own textbooks.